Click OK to log in and restart your reservation.

 SeQual Eclipse (models 1000, 1000A, and 1000B) and SeQual Eclipse SAROS may not be used on Republic Airlines.
 These models are too large to fit under the seat for use on board the aircraft.
 These models may be transported in the cabin as assistive devices and stowed in the overhead compartments but cannot be used on board the aircraft.

-You’re required to bring any necessary, fully-charged batteries to power your medical devices throughout your flight.
+We recommend you bring any necessary, fully-charged batteries to power your medical devices throughout your flight.
 Don’t depend on the availability of a power outlet to support your device.